MacOS Catalina is coming in October but you can get ready now

 •See All

-Discuss: MacOS Catalina is coming in October but you can get ready now
+Discuss: MacOS Catalina will ship in October but you can get ready now

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.